What Are FAST Goals? The 4-Element Personal Goal Framework

 - Joining a community focused on your goal area

-The right level of transparency depends on your comfort level and the nature of your goals.
-Not every goal needs to be announced publicly, but having at least one person who knows about your intentions creates valuable external accountability.
+The right level of transparency depends on your comfort level and the nature of the goal.
+Not every goal needs to be announced publicly, but having at least one person who knows about your intentions creates external accountability that you cannot self-supply.
+(See the limitations section below for goals where transparency is the wrong choice.)

 Ramon’s Take